nuitrcs/r-online-2020/README.md

 # R Fundamentals Bootcamp

-Next session for Northwestern affiliates will be in December 2020.
+Next session for Northwestern affiliates will be in June 21-25, 2021.
 More information: https://www.it.northwestern.edu/research/training.html

 Quick links to schedule: